SahilKasare/CGPA_Calculator/README.md

-# Welcome to CGPA Calcultor
+# Welcome to CGPA Calculator

-* We hearby dont store any kind of data, feel free to use it in case of any concern.
+* We hearby dont store any of the data, feel free to use it in case of any concern.
 ## Thankyou